Skip to content

 Handling Media and Internal Links

 This plugin ensures reliable rendering of images and internal links by maintaining relationships between rich text content and referenced entities.
-By using dynamic zones and predefined components, the full power of the Strapi API is available when querying related data.
+By using a regular media field and automatically generated or your own link components we can ensure that all referenced media and internal links are readily available for your frontend, always reflecting the latest data.

 Important: This is readme section is WIP.
 We will update this soon and give better examples on how to query and render images and links